SivaCLO/mediumdesk-v1/readme.md

 * Pin pages to keep them open
 * External URLs show a top bar similar to medium

-[This Trello Board](https://trello.com/b/xRgXfJ2y/mediumdesk) shows the complete list of features we are working on.

 ---

 ## Dev